Kotlin/KEEP/proposals/unsigned-types.md

 How to call the operation that shifts an unsigned integer right:
 - `shr`, because it's clear that the shift is always unsigned and we don't need `u` prefix to distinguish it.
 - `ushr`, because the shift is always unsigned and we want to emphasize that.
-- both of above, because they do the same and having both of them will ease the migration from singed types.
+- both of above, because they do the same and having both of them will ease the migration from signed types.

 ### Bitwise operations for `UByte` and `UShort`